carriercomm/T-Mon/DOCUMENTATION.md

 GET "/$wsid/data/users/device" HTTP1.1
 -----------------------------------------------------------------------------
-_Retrieves the users grouped per device for this web service._
+_Retrieves the users grouped by device for this web service._

 ### Request
     wsid           : long